celestelayne/mobile-todos-react/README.md

 ### Features

-+ Create your own user account with password *(dummy account name: maria, password: password)*
++ Create your own user account with password or login *(dummy account name: maria, password: password)*
 + Create notes under your own account name
 + Notes are stored using browser local storage